ozoidemi/ePaper_guest_dashboard/README.md

 *Deservingly so?* Still perhaps.

-I still don't agree with shoving a 20-char long random password down my users' throat, when it is possible that the QR won't work for them in the first place.
+I just don't agree with shoving a 20-char long random password down my users' throat.
+Especially when it is possible that the QR won't work for them in the first place.

-Besides, the password is already in plain text the moment its printed in a QR format, so...
+Besides, the password is already in plain text the moment its printed in a QR format, so... meh.

 Moving on.